 Market Sector Update

-- Consumer confidence, corporate profits, housing activity, auto sales, and bank loan activity have all improved from crisis lows.
-Corporate balance sheets are strong and the biggest U.S. banks are well capitalized.
+- America’s economic situation appears to be brightening.
+Labor costs are becoming more competitive.
+Unemployment rates are trending down.
+Energy costs are in check.
+Cyclical areas of the economy have picked up.
+Consumer confidence, corporate profits, housing activity, auto sales and bank loan activity have all improved from crisis lows.
+Corporate balance sheets are strong and the biggest U.S. banks are capitalized.

 - We believe the environment for microcap stocks continues to be positive.